Anything Box: The Universe Is Expanding (2001)

 Following in the footsteps of Elektrodelica, Anything Box continued its musical experimentation.
 The band released 100% Air-Friendly Groove Pak, an EP featuring the single "Clean" and a beat-box, hip-hop influenced B-side called "Radio Static".
 The band followed with the album The Universe Is Expanding on Presswerk.13.
 The album continued the band's fusion of synthesizers, guitar, and bass guitar.
 Dania Morales returned to provide backing vocals on several tracks, but did not perform live with the band.
 Dave South joined the band on keyboards and bass guitar.

 The Effects of Stereo TV (2003)

-Anything Box released The Effects of Stereo TV on Presswerk.13 as a long-awaited companion/follow-up album to The Universe Is Expanding; a short, in-your-face experience.
+Anything Box released The Effects of Stereo TV on Presswerk.13 as a companion/follow-up album to The Universe Is Expanding; a short, in-your-face experience.
 The album continued the band's synthesizer and guitar sound, but while some songs are soft melodies, others are abrasive guitar-driven rock songs.